North East Programme

 - Provide an overview of shingles and its possible complications.

-- Provide understanding of the singles National Immunisation Programme including eligibility.
+- Provide understanding of the shingles National Immunisation Programme including eligibility.

 - Discuss best practice examples of implementation of the programme at a local level.